digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ### Configuring a Custom Domain and Auto TLS Feature for Knative Services

-Knative is able to enable TLS termination automatically for all your services (existing or new ones), and automatically fetch or renew TLS certificates from [Let's Encrypt](https://letsencrypt.org).
+Knative is able to enable TLS termination automatically for your services (existing or new ones), and automatically fetch or renew TLS certificates from [Let's Encrypt](https://letsencrypt.org).
 This feature is provided via [cert-manager](https://cert-manager.io) and a special component (or adapter) named [net-certmanager](https://github.com/knative-sandbox/net-certmanager).
 You can also configure Knative to use a custom domain you own, and let users access your services via your domain.

-To summarize, the following steps are required to configure Knative Serving to use your domain, and enable the auto TLS feature:
+To summarize, the following steps are required to configure Knative Serving with your domain, and enable the auto TLS feature:

 1. Create a `ClusterIssuer` resource - main role is to issue certificates from [Let's Encrypt](https://letsencrypt.org).
 2. Install the `net-certmanager` controller - main role is to act as a bridge (or adapter) between Cert-Manager and Knative Serving, for automatic issuing of certificates.